Crucial-Diff: A Unified Diffusion Model for Crucial Image and Annotation Synthesis in Data-scarce Scenarios: Introduction

 As shown in the yellow curve of Fig. \ref{fig:intro}(c), only using the easy synthetic samples (the yellow points in Fig. \ref{fig:intro}(a)) initially boosts downstream task performance.
 However, this improvement quickly plateaus and may even decline as the data volume increases.
-This stagnation occurs because easy synthetic images lack diversity and \textbf{cluster around simple, known patterns}, leading downstream models to overfit on familiar data and generalize poorly to unseen scenarios.
-In contrast, crucial synthetic images, as seen in the purple points of Fig. \ref{fig:intro}(a), are samples that lie at hard detectable regions of downstream models, exposing their weaknesses and effectively improving their decision-making accuracy.
+This stagnation stems from the tendency of easy synthetic samples to \textbf{cluster around simple, known patterns}.
+While these samples quantitatively expand the dataset, they lack qualitative novelty or innovative features, causing downstream models to overfit on familiar patterns and exhibit poor generalization in unseen scenarios.
+In contrast, ``crucial synthetic images" specifically designed to target uncertain and hard detectable feature of the downstream models, as shown by the purple points in Fig. \ref{fig:intro}(a).
+These samples expose the weaknesses of downstream models, significantly improving their accuracy by forcing the models to learn from these challenging samples.